simbleau/nvtx/README.md

 NVIDIA® Tools Extension SDK (NVTX) is a C-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.

-The intent is wrap this library safely and in "rust" fashion to have a proper library for GPU and CPU profiling for it to be used in benchmarking applications.
+The intent is wrap this library safely and in "Rust" fashion to have a proper library for GPU and CPU profiling.
+Ideally this library would be used in benchmarking applications.

 # Sections